acidb/mobiscroll-docs/versioned_docs/version-5.29.0/react/datepicker/templating.md

 # Templating

+The display of the Datepicker component can be customized with different [render functions](api#renderers).

 ## Calendar header template

 The header of the calendar can be fully customized to one's needs with the use of the [`renderCalendarHeader`](api#renderer-renderCalendarHeader) option.